 All of CMi's engagements are bespoke and adapted to the situation

-Confidential access to seasoned and independent chairmen enables the leader to test ideas with a highly experienced and impartial confidant with a fresh perspective and a valuable second opinion.
+Confidential access to seasoned and independent Chairmen enables the leader to test ideas with a highly experienced and impartial confidant who offers a fresh perspective and a valuable second opinion.

 SINCE 2002 CMi HAS PIONEERED BEST PRACTICE CEO

 AND BOARD-LEVEL MENTORING

 At top management level, a mentor is a role model who has ‘made it’; whose experience, wisdom and network are relevant to the mentee’s job and future career.
 A Coach provides feedback and behavioural advice to maximise a leader’s effectiveness, but often has not worked in an equivalent role him/herself.

 Why do you recommend two mentors instead of one?

 Around 80% of our mentees prefer the two-Mentor model.
 It provides them with a second opinion and different perspectives on issues that are not black or white, particularly when the mentors have different routes-up, industry background, nationalities and style.

 How do you match CMi mentors and mentees?